raycast/extensions/extensions/port-manager/README.md

 The settings provide the option to *run `Isof` and `kill` commands with sudo (as root)*, which is deactivated by default.
 Before activating the option, make sure your user is set up for [passwordless use of the sudo command](https://osxdaily.com/2014/02/06/add-user-sudoers-file-mac/).
 However, if you don't already know what this means or how to do it, you **probably shouldn't do it**.
 Doing it poses an considerable security risk and (if done wrongly) might break your macOS installation.
 If you still wanna do it, make sure to use `visudo`. **You have been warned**.

-Despite the aforementioned risks, I included the option beacause it adds an essential functionality: To see processes which are not owned by your own user.
+Despite the aforementioned risks, I included the option because it adds an essential functionality: To see processes which are not owned by your own user.